After agriculture and industry, the domestic/municipal sector is the other heavy user of water in society.

 - Companies can achieve reduced leakage this through embracing new leak-detection technologies and more innovative ways of working

-- In 2015, researchers from Nottingham Trent University demonstrated that drones equipped with infrared cameras could be used to detect leaks in water pipe systems.
+- … drones equipped with infrared cameras [can] be used to detect leaks in water pipe systems.

 - [Understand recoverable water loss vs unrecoverable water loss]